Citizen science is public participation in scientific research that aims to address real-world problems.

 • If you are visiting a destination known to have manta rays, familiarize yourself with Manta Matcher before you travel.

-• Look for groups on social media and put a request for information on your own accounts, too.
+• Look for groups on social media and ask for information on your own accounts, too.

 Stay connected with the PADI Torchbearer community taking action to save the ocean at padi.com/conservation.